what we do?

 Border security at sea is challenging.
 The vastness of the oceans and complexity of coastlines means beaches go unwatched and are vulnerable; criminal activity is unchecked; and cries for help may go unheard.

-Big data and machine learning are enabling lower cost technologies to transform the way we monitor, analyse and respond to maritime activity.
+Big data and machine learning are enabling lower cost technologies to transform the way we monitor, analyze and respond to maritime activity.

 Artificial intelligence is delivering a revolution in marine surveillance – automating the collection of data and the interpretation of results and so significantly reducing the cost of manning these systems while monitoring increasing amounts of data.